CRASHSpace/tuesday/_sweep/quarterly_tasks.md

 *   Is your check list still appropriate?
 *   Is where you get your news still current?
 *   Do you still have your camera covered or other visual reminder?
+*   When was the last time you revisited your own personal privacy policy.

 ## Updates